andrew/ultimate-awesome/README.md

 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome-tello](https://github.com/Matthias84/awesome-tello) - A list of Free Software to interact with Ryzen / DJI Tello drones.
 - [awesome-websites](https://github.com/merrier/awesome-websites) - List of awesome websites.
+- [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-prediction-markets](https://github.com/0xperp/awesome-prediction-markets) - Awesome Prediction Markets.